Slack

 Archiving a channel entails that the channel’s content will remain searchable, but the channel itself will no longer be in use.
 This option provides a middle ground between leaving the channel active and permanently deleting its content.

-You need to have permission in order to select the “Disconnect & Archive” option.
+You need to have permission in order to select the “Archive Channel For Everyone” option.
 This will archive the Slack channel.

 The advantage of using archive channels over deleting them is that the content remains searchable, preventing potential data loss.
 To steer clear of confusion, make sure to review the channel description before unarchiving a channel.